solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 #### 5. Create `append_note` Instruction

-Let’s move on to creating the `append_note` instruction.
-This instruction will compress a raw note into a hash and store it on the Merkle tree, while also logging the note to the Noop program to ensure all data remains available onchain.
+Let's create the `append_note` instruction handler.
+This  will compress a raw note into a hash and store it on the Merkle tree, while also logging the note to the Noop program to ensure all data remains available onchain.

 Here’s how to accomplish this: